For questions regarding this program, please contact: firstname.lastname@example.org

 I am an international student.
 Can I apply for this internship?

-If you are currently attending a U.S. institution and hold a valid F-1 visa, you may apply.
+If you are currently attending the University of Texas at Austin and hold a valid F-1 visa, you may apply.

 Is research experience required?